 - trastuzumab (Herceptin) and cisplatin and 5-FU

-Trastuzumab is a type of biological therapy.
+Trastuzumab is a type of targeted cancer drugs.
 These treatments interfere with the way cells work.
 They can boost the body's immune system to help fight off or destroy cancer cells, or they can block signals telling cells to grow.

 Whether you have a full or empty stomach can affect how much of a drug gets into your bloodstream.

 You should take the right dose, not more or less.

 Talk to your specialist or advice line before you stop taking a cancer drug.

 You usually have treatment into your bloodstream at the cancer day clinic.
 You might sit in a chair for a few hours so it’s a good idea to take newspapers, books or electronic devices to help to pass the time.
 You can usually bring a friend or family member with you.

 You have some types of chemotherapy over several days.
 You might be able to have some drugs through a small portable pump that you take home.

 For some types of chemotherapy you have to stay in a hospital ward.
 This could be overnight or for a couple of days.

 Clare Disney (nurse): Hello, my name is Clare and this is a cancer day unit.